 Fiona is an AI Integration Specialist, coming at it from the Human approach; via Culture, Engagement and Communications.
 She is a frequent speaker, workshop facilitator and trainer.

 Fiona helps leaders and teams engage, inspire and connect; empowered through our new technologies, to bring our best selves to work.
 Her company is Executive Storylines.
 She is a speaker, facilitator, trainer, executive coach, podcaster blogger, YouTuber and the author of the Comic Books for Executives series.
-Her next book, “AI-Powered”, is due for release in October 2023.
+Her next book, “AI-Powered”, is due for release soon.